Gideon Murray: Career

 He was buried at Holyrood Abbey in Edinburgh.

-Castles and towers
+Castles, towers, and gardens

+Murray owned the estate of Glenpoit east of Walkerburn on the River Tweed, and in 1594 he acquired the adjacent estate of Elibank from the Douglas family and constructed a fortified house on the site.
 Elibank Tower was sited on the Eliburn stream near Walkerburn.
-The L shaped building had two towers and two terraced gardens to the south and west, described as Italianate in inspiration.
+The L-shaped building had two towers and two terraced gardens to the south and west, described as Italianate in inspiration.
 Murray also had a lodging in Edinburgh and another border home at Langshaw where there was another terraced garden.
+Other courtiers who remained as officers in the administration of Scotland after 1603 also made substantial gardens, including Alexander Seton at Pinkie and Fyvie, and George Foulis at Ravelston.

 At Ballencreiff in East Lothian, the hall ceiling had plaster ciphers of "SGM" and "DMP" for Sir Gideon Murray and his wife Dame Margaret Pentland, and the fetterlock and stars (mullets) from his heraldry.

 Marriage and children

 The children of Gideon Murray and Margaret Pentland included: